Automatically Reply to HTTP Requests

 Regexp rules to match the request header.
 If you provide more then one regexp rule, all of those rules must match.
 Regexp rules are case insensitive.Regexp rules samples

-the HTTP response header that will be send back to your browser or application.
-The header must be a valid HTTP header.
-You may provide any HTTP request header, with any status code, user agent string and cookies, etc.
+The HTTP response header that will be send back to your web browser or application.
+It must be a valid HTTP header with a status code, and optionally with cookies, CORS headers, etc.

-the HTTP response content that will be send to browser or your application.
+The HTTP response content that will be send to your web browser or application.
 HTTP Debugger will automatically calculate the Content-Length for your content, but you need to provide a valid Content-Type for it.

 HTTP/1.1 200 OK

 >HTTP/1.1 302 Found